Duke Seifried: TSR

+With the recession of the early 1980s and commensurate high interest rates, Heritage ran into further financial problems under Stockman.
+Seifried left Heritage in early 1982 to become Executive Vice-President at TSR, lured by company founder Gary Gygax to oversee the creation of TSR's own miniatures manufacturing division.
+At the Hobby Industries of America Show in late January 1983, TSR announced that Seifried would be in charge of their new Toys, Hobby & Gift Division.

-Seifried left Heritage in early 1982 and went to work for TSR, which wanted to start their own miniatures manufacturing.
-Seifried was put in charge of their new Toys, Hobby & Gift Division, which TSR announced at the Hobby Industries of America Show that was held in late January 1983.
-TSR was reorganized in June 1983 and laid off more than 70 employees, including Seifried; Shannon Appelcline suggested that "Seifried's layoff was probably the most stunning, as he was in charge of TSR's new miniatures manufacturing — and was someone who really knew the business.
+Six months after that announcement, TSR underwent a major re-organization.
+Company executives Kevin Blume and Brian Blume were increasingly at odds with Gary Gygax, and in June 1983 shuffled him off to Hollywood as head of the new TSR Entertainment division.
+With Gygax out of the way, the rest of the company was divided into three new divisions, resulting in the lay-offs of more than 70 employees, including Seifried.
+Shannon Appelcline described Seifried's layoff as "probably the most stunning, as he was in charge of TSR's new miniatures manufacturing — and was someone who really knew the business.
 Some suggested the reason was political, as Seifried had been among Gary Gygax's top supporters."